Dilepton Radiation from Strongly Interacting Systems: Basic Theoretical Concepts

 In the most general case \nnnn\ (nucleon-nucleon) bremsstrahlung can be defined as a process associated with production of a photon (real or virtual) in a \nnnn\ interaction, regardless of the number of particles in the final state.
 Ultra-relativistic \nnnn\ collisions are governed by partonic interactions and can result in very hard photons through $q\bar{q}$ annihilation (Drell-Yan) or to very complex states with charged particle multiplicities reaching rapidity densities in excess of ten and even giving rise to thermal radiation.
 Such contributions from hard processes are usually not subsumed under the term bremsstrahlung.

-At much lower collision energies, in the range of a few G$e$V beam energy per nucleon, the dominant contribution to dielectron production from \nnnn~collisions originate from the $\Delta(1232)$ isobar Dalitz decay as discussed in the previous section.
-However, also other amplitudes contribute to the scattering process $NN\rightarrow NN\gamma^*$.
+At much lower collision energies, in the range of a few \gev\ beam energy per nucleon, the dominant contribution to dielectron production from \nnnn~collisions originate from the $\Delta(1232)$ isobar Dalitz decay as discussed in the previous section.
+However, also other amplitudes contribute to the scattering process NN$\rightarrow$ NN\textgamma$^\star$.
 In the non-resonant ("quasi-elastic") process one or both nucleons go off-shell for some time after or before the photon is emitted.
 Their virtuality is lifted by strong interaction between the nucleons, conveniently calculated in the one-boson exchange approximation.
 Such bremsstrahlung is suppressed in \pp\ over \np\ collisions due to the absence of a dipole moment in the time-dependent electromagnetic field generated by the colliding protons.
 In microscopic transport model calculations ``quasi-elastic'' bremsstrahlung is often calculated using the soft photon approximation~\cite{Gale:1987ki, Gale:1988yk}.
-It assumes photon emission following elastic nucleon-nucleon interactions with an appropriate phase space modification induced by the produced virtual photon; any interference processes are neglected.
+It assumes photon emission following elastic nucleon-nucleon interactions with an appropriate phase space modification induced by the produced virtual photon; any interference processes and emission from a meson exchange line are neglected.
 Contributions from the $\Delta$ isobar and higher resonances are treated as separate processes and added incoherently as an extra source of lepton pairs.